-By 1912, he was the oldest surviving officer of the 47th.
-At the regiment’s 41st annual reunion in October 1913, he was reported by Easton news media to have recounted the 47th Pennsylvania’s exploits for the surviving regiment members and their family in a special presentation to the gathering, and proclaimed that the 47th “was noted for discipline and second to no volunteer regiment in the Rebellion (Civil War).”
+By 1912, he was the oldest surviving officer of the 47th Pennsylvania Veteran Volunteers.
+At the regiment’s 41st annual reunion in October 1913, he was reported by Easton news media to have recounted the 47th Pennsylvania’s exploits for the surviving members of the regiment and their families in a special presentation to the gathering, and proclaimed that the 47th “was noted for discipline and second to no volunteer regiment in the Rebellion (Civil War).”

-1. Basler, Roy P. Collected Works.
+2. Basler, Roy P. Collected Works.
 Abraham Lincoln Association/Springfield, Illinois.
-New Brunswick: Rutgers University Press, 1953.
+New Brunswick, New Jersey: Rutgers University Press, 1953.